jamalhoseinshah/R-programming/README.md

 Hope, these exercises help you to improve your R programming coding skills.
 Currently, following sections are available, we are working hard to add more exercises ....
 Happy Coding!

-Inlast, ALNAFI is great source online learning platform for cyber security, data science.
+Inlast, ALNAFI is great source of online learning platform for cyber security, data science.

 Regards
 Jamal Hussain Shah